 Mr. Maxwell is married to Mrs. Irma E. Maxwell, a former Roman Catholic who first through Bible study with him through the Gospel of John was brought to saving faith in the Lord Jesus Christ.
-Lord willing, they look forward to celebrating fifteen years of matrimony in December of 2016.
-They live in Southeast San Diego.
+They have been married for nearly two decades and live in Southeast San Diego.

 Mr. Renner moved with his parents from his native state of Indiana to San Diego in 1962.
-He worked for Big Bear Markets for 30 years before joining Daniel’s Markets as Director of Sales & Marketing, a position in which he continues to serve.
+He worked for Big Bear Markets for 30 years before joining Daniel’s Markets as Director of Sales & Marketing, a position in which h

-Mr. Renner has been married for 50 years to Mrs. Linda Renner, his high school sweetheart; they have two grown children, seven grandchildren, and one great-grand child (with another on the way!).
+Mr. Renner has been married for more than 50 years to Mrs. Linda Renner, his high school sweetheart; they have two grown children, seven grandchildren, and one great-grand child (with another on the way!).